-Sr. Vice President, Public Policy and Practice Improvement, National Council for Behavioral Health
+President and CEO, National Council for Behavioral Health

 With more than 20 years of experience in behavioral health, Charles Ingoglia has worked as a provider, advocate, and educator for government and public sector organizations.
 Ingoglia directs the federal and state affairs function of the National Council for Behavioral Health, and oversees practice improvement and technical assistance programs offered to more than 500,000 behavioral health professionals across the U.S. His efforts have centered on key issues such as parity, healthcare reform, and improving the experience of mental heath and addictions care and treatment engagement.